oneapi-src/oneAPI-samples/AI-and-Analytics/Features-and-Functionality/IntelTensorFlow_AMX_BF16_Inference/README.md

 ## Purpose

 The Intel® Optimization for TensorFlow* gives users the ability to speed up inference on Intel® Xeon Scalable processors with lower precision data formats and specialized computer instructions.
 The bfloat16 (BF16) data format uses half the bit width of floating-point-32 (FP32), lowering the amount of memory needed and execution time to process.
-You should notice performance optimization with the AMX instruction set when compared to AVX-512.
+You should notice performance optimization with the Intel® AMX instruction set when compared to AVX-512.

 ## Prerequisites